Robert Nichols (poet): Life and career

 After the war he moved in social circles in London.
 He was a protege of Edith Sitwell, Aldous Huxley became a long-term friend and correspondent, and Nichols wooed Nancy Cunard with sonnets, but married Norah Denny in 1922 at St Martin-in-the-Fields.
 He was Professor of English Literature at the University of Tokyo from 1921 to 1924, and later worked in the theatre and cinema.
 The play Wings over Europe (1928), with Maurice Browne, was a Broadway hit.
 Nichols wrote several prose fictions, including The Smile of the Sphinx, a fantasy set in the Middle East and Golgotha & co., a satirical fantasy featuring the Wandering Jew, the return of Christ and a future war.
 These fictions were collected in Nichols' book Fantastica.

 He lived in Germany and Austria in 1933–34.
 He then settled in the south of France, leaving in June 1940.
 He died at the age of 51, and is buried at St Mary's Church, Lawford, Essex, next to the family home, Lawford Hall.

 On 11 November 1985, Nichols was among 16 Great War poets commemorated on a slate stone unveiled in Westminster Abbey's Poet's Corner.
-The inscription on the stone was written by a fellow Great War poet, Wilfred Owen.
-It reads: "My subject is War, and the pity of War.
+The inscription on the stone was taken from Wilfred Owen's "Preface" to his poems and reads: "My subject is War, and the pity of War.
 The Poetry is in the pity."